Saturday, August 17, 2013

 For more photos and insights, you can read about my first trip to Carlos Paz here.

-While I prefer the energy and excitement of the city, there’s something uniquely peaceful about Carlos Paz that makes it worth visiting—who knows, I might pop back for another look sometime in the future!
+While I prefer the energy and excitement of the city, there’s something uniquely charming and peaceful about Carlos Paz that makes it worth visiting.
+Who knows?
+I might pop back for another look sometime in the future!